joshuacox/reaction-generic-theme/README.md

 @active: lightgreen;
 ```

-That's it, all other colors should be chosen from those.
+That's it, all other colors should be derived from those above.

 ### Design